oraichain/wasmd/indexer/README.md

 ### Testing

-Run the following script to test the indexer locally: `./scripts/setup_oraid_psql_indexer.sh`
+Run the following script to start the indexer locally: `./scripts/setup_oraid_psql_indexer.sh`

 ### Search for txs